You’ve chosen books on ‘language and the mind.’ What do you mean by that?

 So this subject really engages people, but there’s a lot of misunderstanding.
 These big psychological claims – for example that if you speak language x, you’ll have vastly different thoughts or thought processes than if you speak language y – turned out not to be true.
 For the last half century, from Noam Chomsky onwards, linguistics has really pushed back hard against these claims.
 But now some pretty clever researchers are finding out ways where different languages really do influence how we think.
 The effects are a lot more subtle.
 They’re very interesting, but they’re not as dramatic or as romantic as the early versions.

 So do these books you’ve chosen go into these misconceptions?
-It’s also a big part of your own book, You Are What You Speak, this idea that people have all these notions about language that are complete nonsense.
+It’s also a big part of your own books, You Are What You Speak, and Talk on the Wild Side: The Untameable Nature of Language, this idea that people have all these notions about language that are complete nonsense.

 I try to say that nicely.
 People love the topic, and they’re fascinated by it.
 Smart people in particular.
 Smart, well-intentioned, progressive-type people often take language very seriously.
 But they still eat up a lot notions that really need to be pushed back on.